-With a strong and capable team, a robust balance sheet, and an enviable reputation, NBCF is well placed to continue, and grow, its important work of funding game-changing breast cancer research into the foreseeable future.
+With a strong and capable team, a robust balance sheet, and an enviable reputation, NBCF is well placed to continue, and grow, its important work of funding game-changing breast cancer research.

 Significant changes in the state of affairs

 There has been no significant change in the state of affairs of NBCF during the year.